binarypub/ListFX/README.md

 == Description ==

-Integrates your PHPList installation with WordPress for lead generation purposes.
-CAN-SPAM compliant.
 ListFX is a premium plugin developed by WordPressFX.com that integrates phpList seamlessly with WordPress.
 Easily embed phpList compatible subscription forms into any WordPress page using widgets.
 Additionally, you can capture new WordPress registrations for submission to phpList.
+CAN-SPAM compliant.

 == Installation ==